 The Henry Kendall High School Assessment Policy is divided to align all faculty tasks to ensure that assessment process and procedures are consistent across the school to support student engagement, task completion and improve student outcomes.
-Students are issued the schedule by Week 4, Term 1 to commence their Year 11 year.
+Students are issued the schedule to commence their HSC year.
 Students will sign an acknowledgement form upon receipt of the schedule (Appendix B).